 In ecology, disturbance caused by transient reduction in competition resulting from vegetation death or removal—through e.g. grazing, mowing or controlled burning—can help promote species diversity at local scales, but how it might shape distributions at larger scales is unknown.

-In their results, the typical elevation ranges of species tended to increase with elevation.
+In their results, species ranges increased with elevation.
 Consistent with the authors' predictions, species in secondary growth forests had wider elevation ranges than species in old growth—a pattern also seen in larger stems compared to smaller stems.
-Despite some noise and uncertainty, these results together add evidence to a role of disturbance in expanding tree elevation ranges.
+Despite some noise and uncertainty, these results together add evidence to the role of disturbance in expanding tree elevation ranges.